 AVillage

-AVillage will will expand the project’s community engagement capabilities through their Block Ambassadors program, allowing direct connections to residents across the project area for input and to promote participation in grant-funded opportunities provided by other partners.
+AVillage plays a vital role to drive community engagement through their Innovation Block Ambassadors, many community events including Night Markets, Friday Fish Fries, and more.
+AVillage builds direct connections to residents across the project area for input and to promote participation in grant-funded opportunities provided by ALL(bany) Together partners.